davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

     Hello world 9 of 10!
     ```

-4. If you see this output, then you just ran your first C program for this class!
-Hopefully this gives you a clear idea about how C development will work in this class.

-5. It seems a bit strange that your executable would be named something arbitrary like `a.out`.
+4. It seems a bit odd that your executable file would be named `a.out`.
 To instruct the compiler to output the executable under a different name, you can use the `-o <name>` flag.

     ```bash
     $ gcc -Wall -g -o helloworld hwk0.c